vassdoki/opencv-darts/README.md

-# This project is not supported any more
+# This project is an old project

 I leave the code here, but right now I'm not releasing my work open source.
+I'm working on the commercial version which is diverted from this code quite a lot.
+If you are interested see www.dartsee.com

 # Darts hit recognition using opencv